ianychoi/voiceofthebody.io/source/simband/simband-documentation/operation-modes.md

 Though Simband being a research platform, we have given importance to battery performance since day 1 and everyday.
 From 6 hours of battery life, we have moved that number till 30 and we are still to improve from here.
 While using monitoring mode where all the sensors, algorithms, screen, WiFi is running; at this time the power consumption is to the roof.

-Simband charger has a LED and different blinking is explained in the diagram below:
+Simband charger has a LED and different color/blinking is explained in the diagram below:

 <div  class="photo-grid" style="max-width: 512px;">
  ![](/images/docs/simband/faq/batterycharging.png)